yebin-yun/Vocabulary-Anagrams-Game/README.md

 `flask_minijax.py`, along with its template `templates/minijax.html`, is a tiny example of using JQuery with flask for an AJAX application.
 They should not be included in the version of the project you turn in.
 You can use this example to figure out how to implement an AJAX version of the game.
 Delete the two (along with `static/img`) when you're done with the project.

 ### How do I run the tests?
 The `tests` directory contains a test suite for the `src` package.
 There's a `run_tests.sh`, which you can run in your container while it's running.
 However, it is not required, since you will not be changing anything in `src`.

-## Grading Rubric

-* If your code works as expected: 100 points.
-This includes:
-	* AJAX in the frontend (`vocab.html`)
-	* Logic in the backend (`flask_vocab.py`)
-	* Frontend to backend interaction (with correct requests and responses) between `vocab.html` and `flask_vocab.py`.

-* If the JQuery logic is not working, 30 points will be docked off.

-* If the html file (replacing the original form interaction, i.e., replacing the button with JQuery code) is wrong or is missing in the appropriate location, 30 points will be docked off.

-* If none of the functionalities work, 40 points will be given assuming
-    * the `credentials.ini` is submitted with the correct URL of your repo,
-    * the `Dockerfile` builds without any errors, and

-* If the `Dockerfile` doesn't build or is missing, 20 points will be docked off.

-* If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.
+Before you run the tests, make a copy of `credentials-skel.ini` as `credentials.ini` and then update it as you needed.
+If not, it will use `app.ini` for configuration.

 ## Credits

 Michal Young, Ram Durairajan, Steven Walton, Joe Istas.